aayushi173/EV-Charging-Toronto/README.md

 Reference Jupiter Notebook code version for comment on code.
 Below is the additional background for segments of the code.

 ### Traffic:
-The traffic dataset provides traffic volume across the city of Toronto collected by City of Toronto's Transportation Services Division.
+The traffic dataset sorced from https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/ provides traffic volume across the city of Toronto collected by City of Toronto's Transportation Services Division.

 The data presents the total volumes observed at specific intersections, segmented by direction of approach, turning movement (if applicable), and mode (car, truck, bus, pedestrian, cyclist, other) at the time of observation.